Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 Camping in Joffre Lakes Provincial Park

-The only place you can camp at Joffre Lakes is at the Upper Joffre Lake.
 There are a total of 24 campsites, available on a first-come, first-serve basis.
-But in order to camp here from June 1 to September 30, you will need to get a Backcountry Camping Permit here.
+But in order to camp here from June to September, you will need to get a backcountry camping permit.
 It is very competitive to reserve a spot.
 Therefore, I recommend booking as soon as the reservation becomes available.
 This is usually 2 months in advance of your arrival date.

 Joffre Lakes Hike in Winter